 Earning Points & Rewards

 With this card you’ll earn 2 miles per $1 spent on eligible American Airlines purchases (like flights booked directly on the American Airlines website).
 All other purchases earn just 1 mile per $1.
-You can also earn miles on flights with 24 partner airlines, including Hawaiian Airlines, British Airways, Cathay Pacific, and Qantas.
-You just have to buy the flight through directly from American Airlines and earning rates will vary among partner airlines.
+You can also earn miles on eligible flights with 21 partner airlines, including Hawaiian Airlines, British Airways, Cathay Pacific, and Qantas.

 Watch the online AAdvantage portal for ways to earn more miles on vacation packages, dining, and online shopping purchases.